 Bovee has overseen growth in season ticket sales in football and men’s basketball.
 In addition, he has restructured the marketing and promotions operations for athletics, which has increased the corporate sponsorship base by over a half of million dollars since 2009.
 Bovee led the initiative in 2012 to update the athletic logo and mascot in an effort to enhance the branding opportunities for Weber State Athletics.

-In 2011, Bovee was appointed to the NCAA Committee on Academic Performance and continues to serve a four-year term in assisting the NCAA’s initiative to improve graduation rates of student-athletics for all Division I schools.
+In 2011, Bovee was appointed to the NCAA Committee on Academics and continues to serve in assisting the NCAA’s initiative to improve graduation rates of student-athletes for all Division I schools.
 He exhibits leadership and commitment to improving the student-athlete experience for each of the over 300 student-athletes at Weber State through a continued commitment to developing opportunities for student-athletes to excel in the classroom, the community and the competitive arenas.

 In 2008, Bovee assisted in the completion of the yearlong NCAA re-certification process for the Wildcats serving as chief report writer and liaison to the NCAA Peer Review Team.
 In addition, he has successfully supervised the initiative to improve the Academic Performance Ratings for Weber State’s 16 athletic teams.